HyagoOliveira/InputSystem/README.md

 ## Input Sprites Pack

-You can show your game button inputs using sprites from the amazing [Free Prompts Pack, created by Nicolae (Xelu) Berbece](https://thoseawesomeguys.com/prompts/).

-You can use all these sprites in any project you want to (be it commercial or not).
+Show your game button inputs using sprites from the amazing [Free Prompts Pack, created by Nicolae (Xelu) Berbece](https://thoseawesomeguys.com/prompts/).
+The sprites are free to use in any project (be it commercial or not).

-Includes buttons prompts for:
+Includes buttons sprites in 100x100 pixels (png format) for:

 * Xbox 360/One
 * PlayStation 4/5
 * Nintendo Switch Pro Controller
 * Keyboard and Mouse

-All are in 100x100 pixels, in .png format.

-You can use those sprites on UI when the input device changes:
+For example, you can use those sprites on UI when the input device changes in a Main Menu:

 ![Input Device Change Showcase][MenuShowcase]

 ## Displaying Button Sprites

 Input sprites are displayed using TextMesh Pro (TMP) Sprite Tags.
-So, to do it, it's first necessary to configure TMP Sprite Assets.
+So, it's necessary to configure TMP Sprite Assets.

 ### Configuring TMP Settings